plumpjs/tabs/README.md

 ## Default options

 By default, we are setting the active and hidden class selectors.
 Essentially, adding `.hide` to our tabbed content will inherit styling, such as `.hide { display: none; }`.
-Instead of using javascript to add inline HTML, we're using class sectors to define the styling.
+Instead of using javascript to add inline style declarations, we're injecting class sectors to define the styling.

 | Option  			| Type   	| Default Value		| Description		|
 |---	    		|---	    |---	 			|---    			|